multirobot-use/inspection_trajectory_planning/packages/mission_planner/param/readme.txt

 vel_min             --> indicate a float that depicts the minimum cruising speed (m/s) of the formation.
                         This is the value of the desired minimum cruising speed.

-go_around_time      --> indicate a float that depicts the time (s) that the formation has to last to describe a full circle around the structure.
+orbit_time          --> indicate a float that depicts the time (s) that the formation has to last to describe a full circle around the structure.
                         This time can be chosen independent of the inspection distance and this is used to adjust the cruising speed regarding the inspection distance, the cruising speed has a minimum value (vel_min) and a maximum value (vel_max).